abdulbadii/rename_batch_emulated_PCRE/README.md

 # PCRE2-controlled rename or copy operation in bulk/globaling process

-Requirements: Bash, find, sed, pcre2grep which I renamed it to 'gre', and mv or cp, to rename use mv, to copy use cp
+Requirements: Bash, find, sed, pcre2grep or grep, and mv or cp, to rename use mv, to copy use cp.
 Get pcre2grep from:
 https://github.com/luvit/pcre2/blob/master/src/pcre2grep.c
-and rename it gre for brevity
+compile and install to the OS, and rename it gre for brevity

+If using grep change the code line 20 and 25 that contains 'gre' to grep

-The script file here is for renaming process.
-For copying, duplicate the 'ren' function and change 'ren' to word you like, say 'copy' and replace 'mv' in line 22 and 27 with 'cp' then use as below with 'copy' instead or 'ren'
+The script here is for renaming process.
+For copying one, duplicate the 'ren' function and change 'ren' to word you like, say 'copy' and replace 'mv' in line 22 and 27 with 'cp' then use it as 'copy' instead of 'ren' below

-Usage
+# Usage
 ren [mv option] SOURCE DEST
 usual/literal rename operation by mv command